comput3ai/c3-render-backend/SPEC.md

 2. **Worker implementation pattern**:
    - Worker pulls job from a single Redis queue
    - Uses integrated functions to provision a GPU instance (reuses existing instance if available)
-   - Processes the job on the instance (via Gradio or ComfyUI)
+   - Processes the job on the instance (via Gradio for CSM or ComfyUI for portraits)
    - Updates job status in Redis
    - Sends webhook notifications with retry logic
    - Maintains GPU instances for 5 minutes of idle time before shutdown